ryohashimoto/lightrails/README.md

 ## Action Facade

-Add a simple interface for obtaining multiple data in controller.
+Add a simple interface for obtaining multiple data used in a view.

 ```ruby
 class Mypage::IndexFacade < ApplicationFacade